andy-iio/andy-iio.github.io/README.md

 ## About Me

 I have been working on my skills through self-study and personal projects.
-I am committed to mastering the latest web development technologies and staying updated with industry trends.
-With a solid foundation in HTML, CSS, and JavaScript, as well as Bootstrap, Flask and React, I am eager to contribute to exciting projects!
+I have a solid foundation in HTML, CSS, and JavaScript, as well as Bootstrap, Flask and React!

 ## Technologies Used